Affiliations

 - May 14th, 2008: Our design verification of the SecVisor security hypervisor is complete.
 See paper for more details: Attacking, Repairing, and Verifying SecVisor: A Retrospective on the Security of a Hypervisor.

-Our long-term goal is to develop a formal framework for modeling and analysis of secure systems at two levels of abstraction--system architecture and system implementation.
+The primary goal of the ToSS project is to develop a formal framework for modeling and analysis of secure systems at two levels of abstraction--system architecture (specification) and system implementation.
 A specific issue that we plan to address in developing and using this framework is to provide rigorous definitions of security and adversary models, a relatively unexplored area in systems security.
 In addition, we hope to identify design principles for secure systems, as well as a core set of basic building blocks from which complex systems can be constructed via secure composition.

 Selected Papers